Clearing Compromised Email Accounts

 After you have reset your password, it may still be a few days before your account no longer receives undeliverable emails.

 If you are still concerned about your account, you can set up multi-factor authentication to further secure your data.
-Call the Help Desk at (417) 873-7300 between the hours of 8 a.m. - 5 p.m., Monday through Friday, to make your request.
+Email the Help Desk at firstname.lastname@example.org to make your request.